-This particular version of the Scrum Team estimation game probably not differ from any other you can find on the internet.
-During this game the team will arrange the cards so the smallest size items are on the left and the largest items on the right.
-If the team considers two tasks being same size they can place them one below another.
+This particular version of the Scrum Team estimation game probably does not differ from any other you can find on the internet.
+During this game, the team will arrange the cards in such a way, that the smallest size items will end on the left and the largest items will end on the right.
+If the team considers two tasks being the same size they can place them one below another.

 Rules of the game.